Robpol86/sphinx-imgur/docs/usage.rst

     simple things like getting an image's title) so this extension caches API replies.
 This lets you keep making multiple changes in your documentation without bombarding the API.
 Does not apply to embedded albums/images.

-.. attribute:: imgur_api_test_response
+.. attribute:: imgur_api_test_response_albums

     Unless you're developing a Sphinx extension you won't need this.

     If defined, should be a nested dictionary.
-Keys are Imgur image or album (starting with ``a/``) IDs, values are dictionaries whose keys are "title", "description", and other API reply fields and values are what you'd expect.
+Keys are Imgur album IDs, values are the parsed JSON dictionaries whose keys are "title", "description", and other API reply fields.
 If this option is defined, the Imgur API will always be skipped and any missing Imgur IDs will cause ``KeyError`` to be raised.

+.. attribute:: imgur_api_test_response_images

+    Unless you're developing a Sphinx extension you won't need this.

+    Similar to :attr:`imgur_api_test_response_albums` but for Imgur image IDs instead of album IDs.

 .. attribute:: imgur_client_id